The Color Run for Clean Water is May 11! Join us for a good time while supporting a worthy cause.

 The Athens City Schools Interact Club

 In an effort to empower young people in our community to take action, become leaders and develop a global perspective, our local Athens Rotary Club initiated the sponsorship of the Interact Club.
 Interact clubs are an extension of Rotary specifically designed for young people ages 12-18.
 There are 20,372 Interact clubs in 159 countries around the world.
-The newly formed Athens Interact club is bringing together high school students to develop strong leadership skills while discovering the power of the Rotary motto, Service above Self.
+The Athens Interact club is brings together high school students to develop strong leadership skills while discovering the power of the Rotary motto, Service above Self.

 Interact Club Officers